centrifugal/centrifugo/docs/content/server/proxy.md

 # Proxy calls to app backend

 Starting from Centrifugo v2.3.0 it's possible to proxy some client connection events over HTTP to application backend and react to them in a way you need.
-For example you can authenticate connection via request from Centrifugo to you app backend, refresh client sessions and answer to RPC calls sent by client over WebSocket or SockJS connections.
+For example you can authenticate connection via request from Centrifugo to your app backend, refresh client sessions and answer to RPC calls sent by client over WebSocket or SockJS connections.

 ### Proxy headers